Nebraska Aid to Dependent Children (ADC) provides small cash assistance to low-income families with children up to 18 years of age.

 Unless otherwise exempt, participants are required to complete at least 30 hours a week of designated work activities to remain eligible for assistance.

-In addition to cash aid, most Nebraska ADC recipients may qualify for Medicaid and food assistance.
+In addition to cash aid, families receiving ADC may qualify for Medicaid and food assistance through SNAP.
 Child care subsidy is also available to the family if their income doesn’t exceed 125% of the federal poverty level.